Intevation/intelmq-mailgen/README.md

 Column Names
 ------------

 It is possible to define names for the CSV-columns in code.
-This can be achieved by altering the `feed_specific_formats` dictionary.
-We already configured some feeds.
-Each pair consists of the IntelMQ-internal identifier and the column title.
+For instance in `example_scripts/10shadowservercsv.py`, the dictionary `standard_column_titles` maps event field names to column titles.
+These are used by most of the CSV formats later defined in `table_formats`.
+The formats specified there can still use special column titles if necessary.

 Transformations